Azure/CloudShell/.github/ISSUE_TEMPLATE/package-update-addition-to-docker-image.md

 ---
 name: Package update/addition to Docker image
-about: This template is used when requesting something be changed in the base or tools Dockerfile
+about: This template is used when requesting something be changed in the base image.
+  Dockerfile
 title: "[Image Update]"
 labels: image update, triage_needed